szepeviktor/debian-server-tools/mail/spammer.dnsbl/README.md

 ## The stack

-- alias interface
+- alias network interface `eth0:1`
-- rbldns
+- rbldnsd
 - unbound
 - spamassassin

 ### Alias interface

-unbound needs an IP address different from localhost.
+Unbound needs an IP address different from localhost.
 Append the content of `interfaces` to `/etc/network/interfaces`.

 ### rbldns